Spotify planning to raise prices as Q2 earnings loom: Report

 The audio giant also announced it would be eliminating 200 jobs, or 2% of its workforce, within its podcast unit.
 The company cut 6% of its workforce, or about 600 employees, earlier this year.

-The stock, which lost more than two-thirds of its value in 2022, is up more than 115% year-to-date and up about 50% on a year-over-year basis.
+The stock, which lost more than two-thirds of its value in 2022, is up more than 115% year to date and up about 50% on a year-over-year basis.
 Still, shares remain more than 50% below their record close of $364.59 in February 2021.

 Alexandra Canal is a Senior Reporter at Yahoo Finance.
 Follow her on Twitter @allie_canal, LinkedIn, and email her at alexandra.canal@yahoofinance.com.